How Farmers Grow Sweet Potatoes in California

 Jason Tucker is a lifelong sweetpotato farmer in Merced County, CA.

 We met up with him during harvest and asked him to shed a little light on how farmers grow sweet potatoes and harvest them.
 Tucker started off by explaining why the Central Valley, specifically the Modesto/Merced area is home to so many sweetpotato farmers.
-Approximately 22,000 acres of California farmland are planted to sweetpotatoes, and around 90% of that acreage is in or around Merced and Livingston County.
+Approximately 22,000 acres of California farmland are planted to sweetpotatoes, and around 80% of that acreage is in Merced, Fresno and Stanislaus Counties.
 The secret is in the soil.

 Sweetpotatoes thrive in the area’s sandy soil, which not only prevents them from over-absorbing water and nutrients, but also is less likely to damage the delicate root when pulling it out of the soil.
 The Valley’s hot, sunny climate is another factor.
 Sweetpotatoes thrive in the California sunshine.

 Ensuring a successful crop starts with procuring the best possible plants.
 Sweet potatoes are bred at university level for size and shape.
 Different varieties are crossbred to yield desirable shape, skin, flavor and color characteristics.
 Tucker gets his sweetpotato plants from UC Davis, where they are rigorously tested for any viruses or diseases.
 Soil changes slightly in different parts of the valley, so plant choices vary according to a field’s specific soil type.

 Once the appropriate variety is selected they are put in the greenhouse and propagation begins.
 Tucker tends to thousands of plants in his greenhouses throughout the winter.

 When the weather warms up, usually around April or May, the plants are cut back and transplanted into the prepared outdoor beds.
 To give you some sense of scope, each acre of land is home to around 13,500 sweetpotato plants!